Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 Heroic is available on Flathub, so you should be able to easily install it on most distros with Software Centers (Pop!\_Shop, Discover, etc.)

+#### Non-Flatpak Installations

+If you're not using the Flatpak version, make sure you have all Wine dependencies installed ([guide](https://github.com/lutris/docs/blob/master/WineDependencies.md)).

 #### Debian, Ubuntu and Derivatives

 Download the file ending in .deb from the [latest release](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/releases/latest).